 The hypothalamic/pituitary/adrenal axis will cause hormones to be excreted that will aid in the “fight or flight” response.
 CRF is secreted by the hypothalamus, which in turn secrets ACTH, which will in turn secrete cortisol, which increases the availability of sugar to the body.

 The adrenal gland will also secrete epinephrine, which will increase heart rate and increase blood supply to the muscles and shuts down digestion and sexual system until stress is relieved.

 For a short time these responses are appropriate and beneficial, however, if present for a prolonged time the can lead to increased blood sugar, elevated blood pressure, fluid retention, activated platelets (which can lead to heart attacks) and decreased immune response, which can lead chronically stressed people to be more prone to illness.

+Why is stress bad for the body?
 When dealing with relationship issues and the pressures of work, the body shifts into a primitive protective gear called “fight or flight.”
 The brain stimulates sugar production in the body, increases the heart rate and shuts down the digestive system and sexual system until stress is relieved.
 These defensive measures offer short-term relief but prolonged stress drives up the risk of heart attack and lead to chronic illnesses.

 How do people react to stress?

 People react to stress in different ways.
 Some people experience physical reactions such as heart palpitations, headaches, ulcers, lack of appetite, overeating, anxiety and depression.
 These conditions are exacerbated by the use of alcohol, tobacco, drugs and lack of sleep.

 What are some ways to reduce the physical effects of stress?